packdesys/ctf-writeups/hacklu-2017/dnssosecure/README.md

             return False
 ```

-A `tcpdump` quickly reveals the domaine name for which the record is asked:
+A `tcpdump` quickly reveals the domain name for which the record is asked:

 ```
 12:08:32.978150 IP 149.13.33.84.39499 > XXXXXXXXXXXXXXX: 1749+ [1au] A? otherside.earth.flux.
 (49)